 Some models will also have a belt-sanding option.
 This is essentially an add-on to the spindle that converts the drum sander to an oscillating belt sander.
 The belt sander option uses the same standard 4-inch wide sanding belts that you'd use on your belt sander.

-4-inch sanding sleeves to fit over the oscillating spindle sander's various sanding drums are commonly available at fine woodworking suppliers and home centers.
-These sleeves can be purchased with sanding grits ranging anywhere from 60 grit (coarse sanding) to 220-grit (very fine).
+The 4-inch sanding sleeves fit over the oscillating spindle sander's various sanding drums and are commonly available at fine woodworking suppliers and home centers.
+These sleeves can be purchased with sanding grits ranging anywhere from 60 grit (coarse sanding) to 220 grit (very fine).
 Since sanding sleeves are relatively inexpensive, it is a good idea to keep a variety of grits for each available sanding drum available for use on your woodworking projects.

 Setting up an Oscillating Spindle Sander

 Most oscillating spindle sanders have onboard storage for each sanding drum.
 To install a drum, select the sanding drum of choice, and slip a sanding sleeve of the same size over the drum.
 Next, locate the corresponding throat plate for the chosen drum, and slip it over the spindle and into the recess in the table.
 Then, loosen the nut on top of the spindle bolt, and slide the drum onto the spindle bolt.
 Tighten the nut and you're ready to sand.

 Note: For safety, always use the correct throat plate for the selected sanding drum to reduce the gap between the tabletop and the sanding drum.